remy1618/optics/README.md

 AgAlNStruct = ML([Ag12, AlN45])  # Ordered from substrate to environment.
 ```

-To make the structure configuration clear, a schematic of the structure can be printed in the console.
+To clarify on the structure configuration, a schematic of the structure can be printed in the console.

 ```python